Treatment, side effects, and timeline for left side stroke recovery

 4. Difficulty Swallowing (Dysphagia) May Occur

-Because of this, some patients are required be on a feeding tube during the early stages of stroke recovery.
+When this side effect occurs, patients are often placed on a feeding tube during the early stages of stroke recovery.

-Just like language can be relearned, the ability to swallow can also be regained.
-Speech therapy exercises can help resolve this issue after a left side stroke.
+Just like language can be relearned, the ability to swallow can also be relearned.
+Speech therapy exercises that focus on retraining the swallowing muscles can help resolve this issue.

 For example, although language is controlled by the language center in your left brain, your right hemisphere also contributes to some aspects of language.

 Therefore, there is no cookie-cutter formula for left side stroke recovery vs right side stroke recovery.